Jacobo91/ehouse-test/README.md

     - use section.settings.menu.links to let the merchant set its own menu in the editor created in the navigation inside the admin (all links are  redirecting to all collections, but are easily set from the admin => navigation)
     - use clamp for responsive font-size
     - create a button snippet that can be reused latter in other sections

+## What would you discuss with a designer through the process?

+    - banenr images pixelating from the root figma file, provide better images please.